Do I still have time to file a FINRA Claim?

-FINRA Rule 12206 reads as follows:
+FINRA Rule 12206 Time Limits reads as follows:

 “12206.
 Time Limits (a) Time Limitation on Submission of Claims

 No claim shall be eligible for submission to arbitration under the Code where six years have elapsed from the occurrence or event giving rise to the claim.
 The panel will resolve any questions regarding the eligibility of a claim under this rule.”
 (Emphasis added)

 This is the rule applied by arbitration panels when deciding whether a claim is eligible for submission to FINRA arbitration.
 Since this is currently one of the only pre-hearing Motion to Dismiss that a brokerage firm is permitted by rule to file, the majority of firms will file an eligibility rule if the date of purchase of the investments at issue is more than six years – always taking the position that the “occurrence or event giving rise to the claim” is the date of the purchase of the investment.

 The very fact that the courts have determined that the tolling of Rule 12206 must be determined by the panel on a case-by-case basis establishes that the “occurrence or event” is not inherently the date of initial purchase of the investment as brokerage firms always assert.

-A California federal court agreed, holding that a FINRA panel was “free to interpret Rule 12206. . . in particular with respect to the triggering date, i.e., the ‘occurrence of event giving rise to the claim.’”
+A California federal court agreed, holding that a FINRA panel was “free to interpret Rule 12206. . . with respect to the triggering date, i.e., the ‘occurrence of event giving rise to the claim.’”
 Oshidary v.
 Purpura-Andriola, 2012 WL 2135375 (N.D.
 Cal.
 June 12, 2012) (denying motion to vacate award even though claims were filed more than six years after transaction was executed).

 As such, the U.S. Supreme Court and the most recent precedent available makes clear that not only is FINRA Rule 12206 not an absolute or bright line rule that tolls from the date of purchase—as brokerage firms almost always erroneously claim, but that the actual occurrence or event giving rise to the claim is a factual determination to be made by the Panel (i.e. the appropriate standard to apply for purposes of eligibility is entirely up to that Panel to determine for that case).

 Unfortunately, while typically these investments do start out performing as promised, it is only later (often years later) that investors are abruptly given notice that the investment are no longer paying out at nearly the same rate as the investors had been receiving, or in some cases they suddenly stop paying altogether.

 The foregoing information is being provided by The White Law Group.
-The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Seattle, Washington.